malejandromorenov/08.-bcrypt/README.md

 For Debian and Ubuntu, the following command will ensure that the required dependencies are installed:

-$ sudo apt-get install build-essential libffi-dev python-dev For Fedora and RHEL-derivatives, the following command will ensure that the required dependencies are installed:
+$ sudo apt-get install build-essential libffi-dev python-dev

 $ sudo yum install gcc libffi-devel python-devel

 Changelog